volcano-sh/volcano/docs/design/job-scale-up-down.md

 ## Motivation

 Currently, Volcano does not support Job update.
 It is not allowed to update the `Job.Spec` on the fly.
-However, users like ModelArts want to dynamically adjust Job's replicas according to the cluster idle resources in order to achieve most high efficiency on GPU card.
+However, many users show appeal to run ML training jobs in a elastic manner.
+For example ModelArts want to dynamically adjust Job's replicas according to the cluster idle capacity in order to achieve most high efficiency on GPU card.

+I propose to support volcano job dynamical scale up/down before more intelligent elasticity in the first step.

 ## Design